mattdesl/tweenr/README.md

 #### `tween.cancel()`

 Cancels the tween, removing it from the queue on the next tick without applying any further interpolation.

+#### `tween.on(event, func)`

+The returned tween is an event emitter with the following events:

+- `start` triggered when the tween is first started
+- `cancelling` triggered before the tween completes, initiating from a call to `cancel()`
+- `complete` triggered when the tween is completed
+- `update` triggered after the tween updates its values

 ## License